gRPC Plugins and Tyk

 Protocol Buffers are used for dispatching and exchanging requests between Tyk and your gRPC plugins.
-The protocol definitions provided by Tyk should be used in order for the communication to be successful.
+Protocol Buffers can be versioned using the conventions outlined here The protocol definitions provided by Tyk should be used in order for the communication to be successful.
 You may find these definitions here.

 You may re-use the bindings that were generated for our samples.
 In case you find it necessary, or you don’t find a sample that uses your target language, you may generate the bindings yourself.
 The Protocol Buffers and gRPC documentation provide specific requirements and instructions for each language, we suggest you check them.

 See this tutorial for instructions on how to create a gRPC plugin.